AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

    ![tagging_dialog](assets/tagging_dialog.png)

-   Navigate to the asset folder and review the tags to verify whether the Smart Content Service tagged your assets properly.
+   Navigate to the asset folder and review the tags to verify whether your assets are tagged properly.
 For details, see [manage smart tags](#manage-smart-tags-and-searches).

 ### Tag assets from the timeline {#tagging-assets-from-the-timeline}